benji6/virtual-audio-graph/README.md

   })
   ```

-- `3` - `string | undefined` - optionally specify this element as an input of a custom node by assigning `'input'` at this index.
+- Third Argument - `string | undefined` - optionally specify this element as an input of a custom node by assigning `'input'` at this index.
 Only valid when defining custom nodes (see [below](#custom-nodes)).

 ### Custom Nodes

 The virtual audio graph is composed of standard nodes (see [below](#standard-nodes)) and custom nodes which may be built out of standard nodes and other custom nodes.

-Specify the node input destination using the string `'input'` as the 4th element in the node array as below:
+Specify the node input destination using the string `'input'` as the 3rd argument in the node constructor as below:

 ```javascript
 import {createNode, delay, gain, oscillator, stereoPanner} from 'virtual-audio-graph'